Welcome !

 I’ve published three books, Peace Jobs: A Student’s Guide to Starting a Career Working for Peace (IAP 2016), Peacebuilding in Community Colleges: A Teaching Resource (USIP Press 2013), and Legal Research and Writing (Delmar 1996).

-I teach at the Carter School for Peace and Conflict Resolution at George Mason University and the School of International Service at American University.
+I teach at the Carter School for Peace and Conflict Resolution at George Mason University.

 I’m also the president and co-founder of the Forage Center for Peacebuilding and Humanitarian Education, Inc. The Forage Center focuses on offering experiential-based training in humanitarian practices.